Manaslu Circuit Trekking – 13 Days (Itinerary, Cost, Difficulty)

 If you have any questions before making your decision, don’t hesitate to reach out.
 Info Nepal’s supportive staff is always available to answer queries, offer advice, and provide any additional information you might need.

-Permits Required for Obtaining Manaslu Circuit Trek
+Permits Required for Treking Manaslu Circuit

 1. Manaslu Restricted Permit